Alpha Pi Zeta Records, 1915-1965 (C0142)

 Personal incoming and outgoing correspondence of a historian and educator, including that related to Wilson's work on the Kansas City History Project, proposals for a history of the J.C.
 Nichols Company, and progress on his dissertation on the City Beautiful Movement.
 Also included are research notecards and early printed material related to the Kansas City Terminal Railway Company

-Correspondence of economist and professor of economics at the University of Missouri.
-Brown supported the theories of Henry George and was an advocate of land value taxation.
-Also included are Brown's papers as chairman of the Department of Economics.
+Correspondence of economist and professor of economics at the University of Missouri in Columbia who supported the theories of Henry George and was an advocate of land value taxation.
+Also included are some of Brown’s papers from his time as chairman of the Department of Economics in the 1930s.

 G.W.
 Carpenter Examination Books, 1904-1905 (C0263)